 What is Return On Ad Spend (ROAS)?
-The Metric of the Future.
+The ultimate 2022 guide.

-This article explains what ROAS is, and how it can change the way marketers see digital advertising.
+This article goes in-depth into what ROAS is, and how it can change the way marketers use digital advertising.

 Digital advertising is maturing.
 And measuring success by the number of people that have viewed, clicked on, or made a purchase (conversion) from your ad just won’t do it anymore.